att-innovate/firework/README.md

 sudo yum install gdb
 ```

 2. As you know, applications need to be compiled with the `-g` <a href="https://gcc.gnu.org/onlinedocs/gcc-3.0/gcc_3.html#SEC12">flag</a> in order for `gdb` to be able to step through them properly.
 This flag tells the compiler to retain *debugging information* in the resulting executable (or shared object file, as in the case of the Protocol Buffer runtime library, `libprotobuf.so.10.0.0`).
 Recall that both `libprotobuf.so.10.0.0` and `add_person` are simply variants of an <a href="https://docs.oracle.com/cd/E19683-01/817-3677/chapter6-46512/index.html">object file</a>; debugging information is added to these files in the form of extra `.debug_*` sections.
-Therefore, we can use the <a href="https://sourceware.org/binutils/docs/binutils/objdump.html">objdump</a> utility to list the sections of these files and look for the inclusion of `.debug_*` sections, indicating they've been compiled with `-g`.
+Therefore, we can use the <a href="https://sourceware.org/binutils/docs/binutils/objdump.html">objdump</a> utility to list the sections of these files and look for the inclusion of `.debug_*` sections, indicating they were compiled with `-g`.

 ```
 objdump -h /usr/local/lib/libprotobuf.so.10.0.0 | grep debug